revbayes/revbayes/help/md/mcmc.md

 The `mcmc.run()` method begins or continues an MCMC analysis.

 During each iteration of an analysis, moves are selected from those listed in the `moves` parameter.
 With the default `moveschedule = "random"`, or `moveschedule = "sequential"`, moves will be attempted, on average, `weight` times per iteration.
 If `moveschedule = "single"`, RevBayes will attempt exactly one move per iteration, corresponding to the behavior of software like BEAST or MrBayes.
-See Hoehna et al. (2017) for details.
+See Höhna et al. (2017) for details.

 The run will continue for `generations` iterations, or until a stopping rule is triggered: perhaps once the run has attained convergence, or after a certain amount of time has passed.
 The run will be terminated once *all* convergence rules ([`srGelmanRubin()`], [`srGeweke()`], [`srMinESS()`], [`srStationarity()`]) in its `StoppingRule[]` argument have been fulfilled; or once *any* threshold rules ([`srMaxTime()`], [`srMaxIteration()`]) are met.